Coping with a diagnosis

 Professional support

-Some people do need help from a mental health professional at this time or after treatment has finished.
+You may feel you need help from a mental health professional at this time or after treatment has finished.
 Counselling or therapy can help you understand how cancer fits in with other major life events and help you understand why you're feeling the way you do.
 There's lots of professional support out there:

-• Psychological support will look at how cancer has affected your life and wellbeing
+• Psychological support will look at how cancer has affected your life and wellbeing.

-• Counselling gives you the opportunity to speak to someone about your fears or difficulties
+• Counselling gives you the opportunity to speak to someone about your fears or difficulties.

-• Psychotherapy is similar to counselling but this time the therapist will try to find out where emotions or difficulties might be coming from
+• Psychotherapy is similar to counselling but this time the therapist will try to find out where emotions or difficulties might be coming from.

-• Mindfulness-based therapies help you focus on the present moment
+• Mindfulness-based therapies help you focus on the present moment.

 If you feel that one of these would help you, speak to your CNS or GP about how to access them.

-Last reviewed: January 2021
+Last reviewed: February 2024

 To learn more about our review process, take a look at our information standards.

-What happens next printed guide
+Image showing front cover of What happens next newly diagnosed guide

 What happens next